jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 The worst employment slumps tend to follow the largest expansions of household debt.
 Using a competitive search model, we find that levered households protected by limited liability engage in risk-shifting by searching for jobs with high wages but low employment probabilities.
 In general equilibrium, firms respond to this household preference distortion and post high wages but few vacancies.
 This *vacancy-posting effect* implies that high household debt leads to high unemployment.
 The equilibrium level of household debt is inefficiently high due to a *household-debt externality.* We analyze the role that a financial regulator can play in mitigating this externality.

+#### [Deadlock on the Board][DL]

+with [Nadya Malenko][nadya] and [Giorgia Piacentino][giorgia]

+We develop a dynamic model of board decision making.
+We show that directors may knowingly retain the policy they all think is the worst just because they fear they may disagree about what policy is best in the future---the fear of deadlock begets deadlock.
+Board diversity can exacerbate deadlock.
+Hence, shareholders may optimally appoint a biased director to avoid deadlock, whereas a CEO may appoint an independent director to create deadlock, and thus entrench himself.
+Our theory thus gives a new explanation for CEO entrenchment.
+It also gives a new perspective on director tenure, staggered boards, and short-termism.

 #### [Netting][N]